qlik-oss/core-website/docs/tooling/corectl.md

 * View: list applications, view and query data, and evaluate expressions
 * Develop: create, update and model a Qlik application
 * Script: support scripting and automation of common tasks

+Download instructions for corectl can be found [here](https://github.com/qlik-oss/corectl#download).